Travel guide

 Conclusion

 The Caribbean is a puzzle of islands, but getting connected doesn't have to be: a regional eSIM covers several destinations, and country-specific eSIMs are perfect if you're only visiting one.
 The Dominican Republic, Cuba, the Riviera Maya, and other islands are covered without expensive roaming.
-Choose your Caribbean eSIM with PuraSim and take off connected from the very first minute, with Spanish support if you need it.
+Choose your Caribbean eSIM with PuraSim and take off connected from the first minute, with support in Spanish if you need it.

 Marc González Sáez